harinboy/harinboy.github.io/index.md

 ### News

+My paper "Minimax Optimal Strategy for Delayed Observations in Online Reinforcement Learning" is accepted to ICML 2026 as a spotlight!

+My paper "Unified Framework of Distributional Regret in Multi-Armed Bandits and Reinforcement Learning" is accepted to COLT 2026!

+Details to be added.

 ### Experiences
 I was fortunate to work as an undergraduate researcher under the supervision of Professor [Min-hwan Oh](https://minoh.io) at Seoul National University.